aileen-byte/Team14/personal statements/Aileen.md

 Another challenge came from our team’s overall organisation.
 At times we lacked a clear, linear development structure, which led to overlapping work, duplicated effort, or uncertainty about which version of a module was the most up to date.
 Establishing a more structured workflow early on would have helped us stay more synchronised and avoid unnecessary rewrites or conflicts.

 I also struggled with the sheer number of signals involved in the pipelined processor and cached processor.
 The volume of control and datapath signals quickly became overwhelming, especially during debugging when it wasn’t immediately obvious where a fault originated.
 This experience highlighted the importance of breaking down complex issues into smaller parts and tracing signals step-by-step - an approach I intend to develop further to handle large hardware designs more confidently.

+One of the main challenges I faced during the cache implementation was uncertainty about which cache write policy to use.
+I initially focused on designing a write-back cache, which introduced additional complexity and required careful handling of dirty bits and write-back logic.
+In hindsight, starting with a write-through cache would have been a better approach, as it is simpler and would have allowed me to familiarise myself with the cache structure and control flow first.
+Implementing the simpler design before attempting a more complex one would have made the development process smoother and more manageable.

 ## What I would do differently